Skip to main content

 Designed to: Explore your working space, improve teammate communication

-Have you moved to a new office space or do you want to get people out of their regular office routine?
-Hosting a scavenger hunt is one way to shake things up.
+Moved to a new office, or want to shake up the regular routine?
+Host a scavenger hunt.
 Divide your team into small groups and set them loose on a hunt for clues, puzzles, and games.

 The more creative the theme or clues, the better.
-This is a fun event for the organizers and participants alike.
+It’s a fun event for organizers and participants alike.

 Duration: 1–2 hours